 610 Magnolia, Louiseville, KY

 One part Southern soul, one part Asian spice, and one part New York attitude, chef Edward Lee is a Korean-American who grew up in Brooklyn, trained in New York City kitchens, and honed his vision at 610 Magnolia restaurant in Louisville, KY.
-Lee’s innovative cuisine has earned him a nomination for the James Beard Award for Best Chef: Southeast every year since 2011.
+Lee’s innovative cuisine has earned him six James Beard Award nominations for Best Chef: Southeast.
 In 2017, Lee moved to Washington, D.C. to open his new flagship restaurant, Succotash.

 The Farmhouse at Serenbe, Chatt Hills, GA